Billing

 What are CPT add-on codes?

 One of the trickiest parts of running a medical practice is getting used to the technical aspects of insurance billing.
-This means becoming familiar with the CPT (Current Procedural Terminology) codes relevant to your branch of healthcare, and using appropriate modifiers and add-on codes to correctly bill for the services you’re providing.
+This means becoming familiar with the CPT (Current Procedural Terminology) codes relevant to your branch of care, and using appropriate modifiers and add-on codes to correctly bill for the services you’re providing.
 CPT add-on codes are a particular type of code which show insurers that you performed a secondary service in addition to a primary service.

 CPT codes are managed by the American Medical Association (AMA), and are updated regularly.
-In the CPT manual, you’ll be able to recognize which codes are add-on codes in one of three ways:
+In the CPT Manual, you’ll be able to recognize which codes are add-on codes in one of three ways:

-• The code is listed as a Type I, Type II, or Type III add-on code.
+1. The code is listed as a Type I, Type II, or Type III add-on code.

-• The code will usually have a global surgery period of “ZZZ” on the Medicare Physician Fee Schedule Database.
+3. The code will usually have a global surgery period of “ZZZ” on the Medicare Physician Fee Schedule Database.

 Can a CPT add-on code ever be reported alone?

-Types of CPT add-on codes
+H2: Types of CPT add-on codes

 The Centers for Medicare and Medicaid Services (CMS) have divided the add-on codes into three groups.
 This grouping depends on how contractors are required to process the codes.
 The types are:

-• Type III.
-Some of these codes may be associated with some, but not all, of the specific primary procedure codes identified in the CPT manual.
-CMS reminds insurers that the primary procedure codes in the CPT manual are not exhaustive, and again encourage them to create their own list of primary procedure codes.
+• Type III Add-On Codes: These codes may be associated with some, but not all, of the primary procedure codes identified in the CPT Manual.
+CMS advises insurers that the list of primary procedure codes in the CPT Manual is not exhaustive, and they have the flexibility to establish their own coverage criteria.

 {{free-trial-signup}}